-In celebration of what students have learned and achieved, invite them to create their own Road to Zero Experience Space at school.
+To celebrate student learning and achievement, invite them to create their own Road to Zero Experience Space at school.
 This not only validates students' learning, but also contributes to spreading a positive road safety message through the broader school community.